Program/Areas of Interest

 - The Impact of Early Algebra on Students' Algebra Readiness

 Maria Blanton is a Senior Scientist at TERC in Cambridge, MA.
 Prior to joining TERC, she was a Professor of Mathematics Education in the STEM Education Department at the University of Massachusetts Dartmouth.
-Her primary research interests include teaching and learning algebra in the elementary grades and the application of sociocultural theory in teaching and learning proof in undergraduate classrooms.
-Her expertise has led to numerous national and international presentations, publications (in, e.g., Journal for Research in Mathematics Education, Journal of Mathematics Teacher Education, Teaching Children Mathematics), and federally-funded research projects.
+Her primary research interests include teaching and learning algebra in the elementary grades.
+Her expertise has led to numerous federally-funded research projects and national and international presentations and publications (in, e.g., Journal for Research in Mathematics Education, Educational Studies in Mathematics, Teaching Children Mathematics).
 She is co-editor of the research volumes Algebra in the Early Grades (2008, Taylor/Francis) and Teaching and Learning Proof Across the Grades (2009, Routledge), author of Algebra and the Elementary Classroom: Transforming Thinking, Transforming Practice (2008, Heinemann), and co-author of Developing Essential Understanding of Algebraic Thinking for Teaching Mathematics in Grades 3–5 (2011, NCTM).
-She recently served as Chair of the Editorial Panel for the Journal for Research in Mathematics Education and secretary of the SIG-RME.
-Dr. Blanton is currently PI of NSF-funded projects investigating grades K-2 children’s understanding of functions and the impacts of sustained early algebra education on children’s algebra understanding.
+She has served as Chair of the Editorial Panel for the Journal for Research in Mathematics Education and Chair of the Special Interest Group for Research in Mathematics Education (SIG-RME) of AERA.
+Dr. Blanton is currently PI of US DoE and NSF-funded projects investigating Grades K-5 children’s understanding of algebraic thinking and the impacts of sustained early algebra education on children’s algebra-readiness.

 National Council of Teachers of Mathematics (NCTM), American Educational Research Association (AERA), The North American Chapter of the Psychology of Mathematics Education (PME-NA)